 We want the conference to be a welcome and positive space for everyone.
 If you have concerns about enjoying the conference due to physical limitations or accessibility issues, please let us know and we'll work with you to try to find a solution.

-In February, prior to conference, a downloadable pdf version of the full program will be available on this page.
+A downloadable pdf version of the full program is now available online..
 If you need our materials in a different format or if parking in the garage presents a challenge for you, we may have ideas that can help!

 If you have other concerns, or ideas for how we can make the conference a more inclusive space for everyone, please contact Milo Petruziello at firstname.lastname@example.org or (614) 421-2022.